furrymanbearpig/log-monitoring-extension/README.md

             printMatchedString: true
 ```

-Assuming that your logger settings make myLog.log rollover to a max of five files (myLog.log.1 to myLog.log.5), the number of threads needed in this case would be 7.
+Assuming that your logger settings make ```myLog.log``` rollover to a max of five files (myLog.log.1 to myLog.log.5), the number of threads needed in this case would be 7.
 (One for the log directory, and six for the files within).

+This can be configured using the ```numberOfThreads``` field in the config.yml.

 ### 5. Configuring the monitor.xml